Talk It, Package It, Sell It! The Profit Ladder For Simple Audio Products

 Your 5 Step Action Plan

 This action plan helps you build the ladder in the right order.
-Start small, then add the pieces that make the product easier to use and easier to sell.
+Start small, then add the pieces that make the product easier to use, easier to sell, and easier to customize.

 Step 1: Choose One Clear Listener Win